amarakulin/articles/AWS-EC2-RDS/CONFIGURATION.md

 ## Getting all together

-So far we have three CloudFormation templates, we need to create each of them one by one and pass Parameters correctly.
+So far we have three CloudFormation templates, we need to create each of them one by one and pass `Parameters` correctly.
-Sounds that we could automate those actions somehow.
+Sounds like we could automate those actions somehow.
 We need
 Well...
 What is better than three CloudFormation templates?
 Right!
 Four CloudFormation templates.

-I've created the `CF-parent.yaml` this template is a manager to correctly provision each stack
+I've created the `CF-parent.yaml` this [template](CF-templates/CF-parent.yaml) is a manager to correctly provision each stack

 We are going to use the `AWS::CloudFormation::Stack` Resource only.
 He creates stack from `TemplateURL` and injects parameters from `Parameters` section into the template.